 What Recruitment Can Learn From Sales

 In 2014, Infineon revamped their approach to talent acquisition to thrive in an increasingly competitive recruitment landscape.
 The results were outstanding.
-Not only did they increase recruitment five-fold over a three-year period, but they also reduced external headhunter costs by 78%.
+Not only did they increase recruitment five-fold over a three-year period, but they also reduced external headhunter costs by 78 percent.
 The success of their innovative vision led to Infineon winning the 2017 HR Excellence Award.

 Infineon is one of the world’s leading manufacturers of semiconductor solutions.
 These tiny electronic components have become an indispensable part of everyday life, widely used across many industries such as automotive and telecommunications.
 Central to this success story is a constantly growing talent base, with more than 40,000 employees spread across 111 countries.